lanej5/onitamAI/README.md

 # Onitama

 Onitama is a chess variant.
-One of its interesting features is that legal moves are given on cards.
+One of its interesting features is that legal moves change from turn to turn.
+Moves are given on cards.
 Each player can only make moves based on the cards in their hand and cards are exchanged after each turn.
-This adds an extra challenge when looking several turns ahead because the moves that will be available will depend on which cards are played.
+This adds an extra challenge for human players when looking several turns ahead because the moves that will be available will depend on which cards are played (by both players).
 [More details](https://www.chessvariants.com/rules/onitama).

 I was given Onitama for christmas and thought that implementing some AI to play it would be fun.
-I chose C++ because I want to focus on making Monte Carlo Tree Search (MCTS) agents [1] that are fast and memory efficient.

-My original idea was to implement an Alpha Zero AI for Onitama.
-However, this is probably overkill because Onitama's branching factor is relatively small.
-In random simulations Onitama's branching factor was consistently <20 from early to late game.
-In contrast, the branching factor of Go is about 250 and the branching factor of chess is about 35 [[ref](https://en.wikipedia.org/wiki/Branching_factor)].
+I chose C++ because I wanted to brush up on my C++ skills.
+In the process I learned some things about modern C++ that definitely weren't in my undergrad CS classes (e.g., smart pointers!).

 An agent using the upper confidence for trees (UCT) algorithm [2] is implemented in UCTAgent.h.
 A gym that can be used to pit different AI agents is implemented in Gym.h.